 The John S. Rogers Science Research Program supports student-faculty collaborative research in Biology, Chemistry, Mathematical Sciences, Geological Science, Physics, and Psychology.
 The Rogers Program is open exclusively to Lewis & Clark students.
 Graduating seniors are eligible to apply, but preference will be given to continuing students.
-There are also numerous off-campus research opportunities in a wide range of fields.

 - their background of courses and experience

 - their GPA and other evidence of accomplishments

 The selection process is competitive; approximately 35% of applicants are awarded internships.
 Based on the merits of your application, you may be contacted by individual faculty for an interview.

 Internships typically begin in mid to late May and end 10 weeks later.
 Students selected for internships are paid $15.25 per hour.
 Unless a student’s agreement with a faculty mentor states otherwise, students conducting summer research are expected to work 37.5 hours per week for ten weeks.
 A student working this full-time schedule for ten weeks will receive a total compensation of $5,718.75.
 Most students rent a house or apartment with friends/co-workers.
 On-campus summer housing may also be an option, although the Rogers Program does not coordinate or pay for student housing.